 “We are thrilled to be able to offer our customers a high-quality integrated TV and Internet bundle,” said Lisa Scalpone, vice president of sales, marketing and business development for ViaSat, which owns Exede.
 “This agreement benefits both Exede Internet and DIRECTV customers by providing one-stop shopping for customers looking to access high-speed broadband and a video package with more than 170 HD video channels.”

-Both Exede and HughesNet have improved satellite-delivered broadband with their new generation satellites.
+Both Exede and HughesNet (an Accredited Partner) have improved satellite-delivered broadband with their new generation satellites.
 However, the service does have a drawback that DSL does not.
 The plans provide a set amount of data the customer may use each month.
-In the case of both Exede and HughesNet, the entry-level plan provides 10 GB per month.
+In the case of both Exede and HughesNet (an Accredited Partner), the entry-level plan provides 10 GB per month.
 For normal web surfing that amount is adequate.
 However, heavy Netflix and YouTube users will find they will quickly run through their allotments.

 Still, for millions of rural consumers, there aren't many better options.